zsarge/ProjectEuler/README.md

 I use Project Euler mainly for programming challenges, but it also is nice for practicing mathematical reasoning.

+I hope these solutions may be instructive to those who are interested.

+Note:

+> Members found to be spoiling problems beyond #100 will have their accounts locked.

 ## My solutions:
 <!---
   This table is automatically generated and is best viewed with line wrap off.